Living in the Dominican Republic

 We asked people how much they someone comfortably live on in the Dominican Republic, they wrote:

 "The cost of living in the Dominican Republic is generally considered to be quite affordable.
 Basic necessities such as food, transportation, and housing are relatively inexpensive compared to other countries in the region.
 Additionally, utilities such as electricity and water are also quite affordable.
-Although the cost of living in the Dominican Republic is lower than in many other countries, it is important to note that wages are also lower, so it is important to budget accordingly," explained one expat living in Dominican Rep.
+Although the cost of living in the Dominican Republic is lower than in many other countries, it is important to note that wages are also lower, so it is important to budget accordingly," wrote a member in Dominican Rep.

 "The cost of living in the Dominican Republic is generally considered to be quite affordable.
 The capital city of Santo Domingo and other major cities such as Santiago and La Romana tend to have a higher cost of living than the rest of the country.
 A nice 1 bedroom apartment in the Dominican Republic can cost anywhere from $400 to $800 USD per month, while a nice 2 bedroom apartment can cost anywhere from $600 to $1,200 USD per month.
-Eating dinner at a moderately priced restaurant in the Dominican Republic can cost anywhere from $10 to $20 USD per person," mentioned an expat living in Dominican Rep.
+Eating dinner at a moderately priced restaurant in the Dominican Republic can cost anywhere from $10 to $20 USD per person," said one expat.

 What type of recreational facilities are in the Dominican Republic?